hsuanchih/Scribbles/iOS-OSX/Combine Subscribers-Assign-Sink.md

 extension Subscribers {

+    // Subscribers.Sink is a cancellable subscriber that can fails
     // A simple subscriber that requests an unlimited number of values upon subscription. public final class Sink<Input, Failure: Error> : Subscriber, Cancellable {

+        // This subscriber's behavior is user-defined, respectively via:
+        // 1.
+Closure to handle received values
-        public let receiveValue: (Input) -> Void
+        // 2.
+Closure to handle completion event public let receiveValue: (Input) -> Void
         public let receiveCompletion: (Subscribers.Completion<Failure>) -> Void

+        // The subscriber's subscription status is initially in the awaiting state
-        private var status = SubscriptionStatus.awaitingSubscription
+        // Note that SubscriptionStatus holds the subscription for the subscriber private var status = SubscriptionStatus.awaitingSubscription

-        public init(
+        // The subscriber's initializer requires:
+        // 1.
+A closure that defines how received values should be handled
+        // 2.
+A closure that defines how the completion event should be handled public init(
             receiveCompletion: @escaping (Subscribers.Completion<Failure>) -> Void,
             receiveValue: @escaping ((Input) -> Void)